Lecture 10: Third Law of Thermodynamics

 Test your knowledge

-1. The second law of thermodynamics is concerned with changes in entropy, it does not provide any information about the absolute value for entropy.
+1. The second law of thermodynamics is concerned with changes in entropy, it does not provide information about the absolute value for entropy.

 3. The answer depends on the conditions of reversibility.